-The Company's paid-up equity share capital continues to stand at ₹187.79 Crore as on December 31, 2020.
+The Company's paid-up equity share capital continues to stand at ₹187.79 Crore as on December 31, 2021.

-During the year, the Company has not issued any shares or convertible securities.
-The Company does not have any scheme for the issue of shares, including sweat equity to the Employees or Directors of the Company.
+During the year under review, the Company has not issued any shares or convertible securities.
+The Company does not have any scheme for the issue of shares, including sweat equity to its Employees or Directors.

-FINANCIAL LIQUIDITY
+8. FINANCIAL LIQUIDITY

-Cash and cash equivalent as on December 31, 2020 was ₹5,849.36 Crore vis-à-vis ₹4,492.53 Crore in the previous year.
+Consolidated cash and cash equivalent as on December 31, 2021 stood at ₹7,366.59 Crore vis-à-vis ₹5,849.36 Crore in the previous year.